Every year we run a very special event that helps keep thousands of Kiwis safe from stroke.

 We acknowledge and thank our supporters New World, Pak 'n Save, Rotary, St John, Wellington Free Ambulance and stroke club volunteers.

-If you can help out, we'd love to hear from you.
+If you can help out this year, we'd love to hear from you.
 Please contact our organiser Campbell on email@example.com or 0800 STROKE (78 76 53)